Stick or twist dilemma for EPL strugglers

 What's needed?

-Ashley Williams made more clearances than any other Premier League player last season and, while he hasn't hit the same heights in the blue of Everton, the Swans surely miss their long-standing club captain.
+Ashley Williams made more clearances than any other Premier League player last season and, while he hasn't hit the same heights in the blue of Everton, the Swans surely miss their longstanding club captain.

 Efforts have reportedly been made to sign Barcelona right-back Aleix Vidal, but with Williams inadequately replaced this summer, any defensive reinforcements would be welcome.